-So if you’re not calling a friend from your app contact list, check out our instructions on how to make a call to Nigeria from the USA:
+So if you’re not calling a friend from your app contact list, check out our instructions on how to call Nigeria from the USA:

 - First, find out what time is it there now.
 You don’t want to wake up someone, right?
 Generally, Nigeria time zone is UTC+01:00.
 If you don’t want to count, check it here.

 - Second, bear in mind the country code.
 For Nigeria, it is +234.
 An easy one to remember!

 - Then you need to dial the area code.
 It usually consists of 1-2 numbers.

 - Finally, dial the telephone number (5-7 signs).

 To conclude: on order to call Nigeria from the USA to a landline, you need to dial this kind of format: 011 + 234 + area code + telephone number.

 011 is the US exit code which you dial whenever you make an international call from the US or Canada.
 Don’t forget to type it in, otherwise, your calling will take a little bit more time.